apollographql/apollo-ios/docs/source/installation.md

 The script above will invoke `apollo` through the `check-and-run-apollo-cli.sh` wrapper script, which is actually contained in the `Apollo.framework` bundle.
 The main reason for this is to check whether the version of `apollo` installed on your system is compatible with the framework version installed in your project, and to warn you if it isn't.
 Without this check, you could end up generating code that is incompatible with the runtime code contained in the framework.

-## Adding a schema file to your target directory

-You'll have to copy or [download a schema](/downloading-schema/) to your target directory before generating code.

-Apollo iOS requires a GraphQL schema file as input to the code generation process.
-A schema file is a JSON file that contains the results of an an introspection query.
-Conventionally this file is called `schema.json`.

 ## Build your target